golem15com/wn-user-plugin/README.md

 > **Important**: If you are using guest accounts, it is important to disable sensitive functionality for user accounts that are not verified, since it may be possible for anyone to inherit a guest account.

 You may also convert a guest to a registered user with the `convertToRegistered` method.
-This will generate a random password and sends an invitation using the `winter.user::mail.invite` template.
+This will generate a random password and sends an invitation using the `golem15.user::mail.invite` template.

 ```php
 $user->convertToRegistered();